Load large data into MySQL

 Copy data

-The LOAD DATA INFILE command works by importing a file which is located on the same file system as the MySQL server.
-On Cloudron, this means that the data file must be located under /run/mysql-files/ of the mysql container.
+The LOAD DATA INFILE command imports a file from the MySQL server's file system.
+On Cloudron, the data file must be located under /run/mysql-files/ in the mysql container.

 root@my:~# docker cp data.csv mysql:/run/mysql-files/data.csv